Garment3DGen: 3D Garment Stylization and Texture Generation: Methodology

 This supervision in the 2D space captures well the silhouette of the garment from multiple views as well as its fine-level details thereby enforcing the deformed mesh to not deviate far from the target along each step of the optimization.

-\textbf{Embedding Supervisions}: We observe that passing garment images through a pre-trained MetaCLIP model~\cite{xu2023metaclip} results in deformed output garments that are overly distorted, uncanny and fail to capture the fine-level details provided in the input images.
+\textbf{Embedding Supervisions}: We observe that passing garment images through a pre-trained CLIP model results in deformed output garments that are overly distorted, uncanny and fail to capture the fine-level details provided in the input images.
 This is due to the weak supervision signal contained in these embeddings.
-Likewise, this holds true for other mesh classes that are not well represented in the data on which MetaCLIP was trained on, such as humans.
-This is because MetaCLIP fails to capture the subtle differences between different garments, their properties, and materials.
-To overcome this limitation, we propose to use garment-specific embeddings obtained fine-tuned on fashion data termed as FashionCLIP.
+Likewise, this holds true for other mesh classes that are not well represented in the data on which CLIP was trained on, such as human geometries for example.
+This is because CLIP fails to capture the subtle differences between garments, their properties and materials.
+To overcome this limitation, we propose to use garment-specific embeddings obtained from a CLIP model fine-tuned on fashion data named FashionCLIP~\cite{Chia2022} denoted by FCLIP.
 The latent space for this model is better tuned for fashion concepts and as a result, the embeddings provide a stronger guidance for the deformations.
 We represent this loss as:

 where \textit{CosSim} is the cosine similarity.
 This embedding loss acts as a soft supervision signal between the embeddings of the deformed mesh \(M_{\text{def}}\) and those of the pseudo-ground-truth \(M_{\text{guide}}(I)\).
-This behavior is desired since we aim to benefit from the embedding representations of the MetaCLIP model and sufficiently deform the base mesh towards the target without capturing all of its shortcomings.
+This behavior is desired since we aim to benefit from the embedding representations of the CLIP model and sufficiently deform the base mesh towards the target without capturing all of its shortcomings.
 For example we need to preserve the arm/head holes of the base geometry while the target mesh is watertight, or capture the fine-level details depicted in the input image that \(M_{\text{guide}}(I)\) might have failed to represent well.
-In summary, the total loss \(L_\text{T}\) is defined as follows where \(w_{*}\) is the corresponding weight for each loss: where the corresponding weights aim to strike a balance between utilizing the 3D pseudo ground-truth with the CD loss while capturing the finer image details through the embedding and 2D losses.
-We provide additional details in the supplementary material.
+In summary, the total loss \(L_\text{T}\) is defined as follows where \(w_{*}\) is the corresponding weight for each loss:

+where the corresponding weights balance between utilizing the 3D pseudo ground-truth with the CD loss while capturing the finer details through the embedding and 2D losses.